hubblo-org/scaphandre/README.md

 To be sure to be up to date, you may install rust from the [official website](https://www.rust-lang.org/) instead of your package manager.

+Note: On ubuntu 20.04, you may encounter permissions issues.
+If its your case you can run the `init.sh` script that will apply the right permissions first ([details](COMPATIBILITY.md)).
+Handling of special permissions accross different distributions will be improved in a near future.

 You'll find existing releases and packages [here](https://github.com/hubblo-org/scaphandre/releases).

 To hack *scaph*, or simply be up to date with latest developments, you can download scaphandre from the main branch: